 Larisa Romanowski: (518) 747-4389

-Historically, industrial processing at Solvay Processing/AlliedSignal/Honeywell Inc., and municipal wastewater treatment plants routinely discharged their wastes into the lake.
-As a result, surface water is contaminated with mercury, and sediments are contaminated with polychlorinated biphenyls (PCBs); pesticides; creosotes; heavy metals including lead, cobalt, and mercury; polycyclic aromatic hydrocarbons (PAHs); and volatile organic compounds (VOCs) such as chlorobenzene.
-Ground water at many of the upland subsites is also contaminated.
+Historically, industrial pollutants and municipal sewage waste were routinely discharged into the lake.
+As a result, the surface water is contaminated with mercury and the sediments are contaminated with polychlorinated biphenyls (PCBs); pesticides; creosotes; heavy metals including lead, cobalt, and mercury; polycyclic aromatic hydrocarbons (PAHs); and volatile organic compounds (VOCs) such as chlorobenzene.
+Groundwater at many of the upland subsites is also contaminated.
 Several species of fish native to the lake have high concentrations of mercury.
 Public fishing in Onondaga Lake was banned in 1970, but the lake was opened for catch-and-release fishing in 1986.
-Contact with or ingestion of contaminated groundwater, surface water, or sediments could pose a health threat, although EPA and New York State have determined that the site poses no immediate threat to human health or the environment while studies are being performed.
+Contact with or ingestion of contaminated groundwater, surface water or sediments could pose a health threat, although the EPA and New York State have determined that the site poses no immediate threat to human health or the environment while studies and remedial work are being performed.

 The Onondaga Lake Superfund cleanup is being addressed in two stages: 1) interim remedial measures (IRMs) and 2) long-term remedial actions focusing on cleanup of the subsites.
 IRMs undertaken at the site include: removing chlorobenzene from existing wells; altering existing on-site sewers; on-site demolition, removal, decontamination and recycling of former mercury cell processing buildings and building materials; cleaning storm drainage systems; investigation of berms surrounding the Semet Tar Ponds; design and construction of a lakeshore barrier wall and groundwater collection/treatment system; and removal of some contaminated sediments and floodplain soils from Geddes Brook and the East Flume.
-Investigations and long-term remedial actions at the various subsites are being performed by PRPs, pursuant to enforcement agreements between the PRPs and the State.
-EPA has contributed over $16.5 million to the state for various activities at the site including investigations; coordination and management at subsites; implementation of a citizen involvement plan; creation of a site-wide database; and establishment of a comprehensive enforcement program.
-Between 1998 and March 2010, eight Records of Decision (RODs) have been signed for cleanup plans at the various subsites.
-Selected remedies for contamination at the subsites include: dredging of sediments; excavation of soils; on and offsite treatment of contaminated materials; collection and treatment of contaminated groundwater; and capping of excavated soils and sediments.
+Investigations and long-term remedial actions at the various subsites are being performed by the potentially responsible parties pursuant to enforcement agreements between these parties and the state of New York.
+The EPA contributed more than $16.5 million to the state for various activities at the site including investigations; coordination and management at subsites; implementation of a citizen involvement plan; creation of a site-wide database; and establishment of a comprehensive enforcement program.
+Between 1998 and November 2014, 10 Records of Decision (RODs) were signed for cleanup plans at the various subsites.
+Selected cleanup remedies for contamination at the subsites include: dredging of sediments; excavation of soils; on- and offsite treatment of contaminated materials; collection and treatment of contaminated groundwater; and capping of excavated soils and sediments.